Category Archives: Linking Assessment to Learning

 1st TODIE???
 Seeing errors as a call to action

-Deconstructing the cognitive processes involved in noticing and correcting an error is a great opportunity to become familiar with the layers of thinking an error provokes.
-Here’s an example: On first glance, I read the title of this James Patterson … Continue reading
+Taking time to unpack the thinking involved in noticing and correcting an error is a powerful way to better understand the layers of cognition an error sets in motion.
+Here’s an example: On first glance, I read the title of … Continue reading

 Posted in Linking Assessment to Learning | Tagged , , , , , | Leave a comment